 How impressive?
 Enough for Burgmaier to mention the Essentia in the same sentence as the fastest-growing beverage brand in recent memory: Sparkling ICE.

 “The proof is in consumer actions,” Burgmaier said.
 “Those who try Essentia over other brands repeatedly choose Essentia over and over.
-[While] Essentia has low ACV (All Channel Volume) and low brand awareness, you can still have significant sales numbers.
+[While] Essentia has low ACV (All Commodity Volume) and low brand awareness, you can still have significant sales numbers.
 That’s where Sparkling ICE was a year or two ago.”